Pioneer92a/TodoItemsApi_V2/README.md

 d. delete('/task/:id') -> delete a task

-e. "/task/getAll/:page" -> get tasks of a user starting from page.
-Limit is defined in .env file.
-Offset pagination is implemented here
+e. "/task/getAll/:start/:limit" -> get 'limit' number of tasks starting from 'start'

 TODO: middlewares need to be implemented in tasks